-Under Footnote 5.364, the peak e.i.r.p. is limited to –15dB (W/4kHz) unless otherwise agreed between concerned administrations and in certain parts of the band to –3dB (W/4kHz).
+Under No. 5.364, the peak e.i.r.p. is limited to –15dB (W/4kHz) unless otherwise agreed between concerned administrations and in certain parts of the band to –3dB (W/4kHz).
 There have been no sharing studies carried out for the services operating in this band and, effectively, the MSS has now assumed control of the frequencies.
+[I would delete this paragraph.
+The limit is for stations in the MSS or RDSS to protect systems operating under 5.366.
+But we have no systems under 5.366.]